MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 **Process Administrator**:
 1. Add custom work item types that you want to appear on your backlog or board.
 For details, see [Add and manage work item types](../../organizations/settings/work/customize-process-work-item-type.md).
-2. Customize your product and portfolio backlogs to ensure all work item types you want to have will appear on the backlogs and boards.
-For details see [Customize backlogs & boards](../../organizations/settings/work/customize-process-backlogs-boards.md).
+2. Customize your product and portfolio backlogs.
+Customization ensures that the work item types you want appear on the backlogs and boards.
+For more information, see [Customize backlogs & boards](../../organizations/settings/work/customize-process-backlogs-boards.md).
 3. Customize workflow states.
 Each workflow state appears as a column on the Kanban board.
 For details, see [Customize a workflow](../../organizations/settings/work/customize-process-workflow.md)

 **Team Administrator**:
 1. Set the backlogs you want active for your team.
 You only need to configure the Kanban boards of those backlogs that your team will use.
 For details, see [Select backlog navigation levels for your team](../../organizations/settings/select-backlog-navigation-levels.md).
 1. Determine how bugs will be tracked.
-Bugs may have different workflow states from other requirement work item types and therefore must be mapped separate from other work item types.
+Bugs might have different workflow states from other requirement work item types.
+As a result, bugs must be mapped separate from other work item types.
 For details, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
 1. Identify the columns your team will use to support their workflow and Kanban processes.
-For details, see [Map the flow of work](#map-the-flow-of-work) later in this article.
+For more information, see [Map the flow of work](#map-the-flow-of-work) later in this article.
 1. Add, remove, or rename columns and map workflow states to columns.
-For details, see [Add, edit, rename, or remove columns, split columns](#add-or-rename-columns) later in this article.
+For for more information, see [Add, edit, rename, or remove columns, split columns](#add-or-rename-columns) later in this article.

 For example, if you add bugs or other work item types to appear on a Kanban board, you potentially introduce other workflow states.
 New workflow states request you to adjust the Kanban column **State mappings** when one of the following customizations is made: